 So it elevates each actor’s performance in a scene…

 Yes.
 When you are surrounded by amazing actors, there is so much energy on the sets.
 Everybody has their own inputs, and sometimes, if the scene is not as exciting on paper, improvisations happen.
+There are so many reactions that you don’t expect, and when you get them, something really magical happens in a scene.

 Everything moves so fast these days.
 Earlier, even if one or two of your films didn’t do well, people used to never write you off completely.
 Now, people are not that lenient.
 So, the choices you make are really important.
 And I am a little picky, but I don’t regret that.
 It is important to be excited about a film.
 When I am about to start a film, I need to feel that excitement and goosebumps the night before.